eparey/pesci/wiki/Input-Files.md

 The easiest way to generate this file is to use pre-computed orthologies, provided the two species under comparisons are available in existing comparative genomics databases (for instance [Ensembl](www.ensembl.org/)).
 Alternatively, tools like [OrthoFinder](https://github.com/davidemms/OrthoFinder) and [Broccoli](https://github.com/rderelle/Broccoli) can infer orthologs on user-specific datasets.

-Pesci accepts: "simple" .csv or .tsv files, .tsv generated from [Ensembl bioMart](www.ensembl.org/info/data/biomart/index.html), files in [Broccoli](https://github.com/rderelle/Broccoli) format, or in [OrthoFinder](https://github.com/davidemms/OrthoFinder) format (more details in examples below).
+Pesci accepts: "simple" .csv or .tsv files, .tsv generated from [Ensembl bioMart](www.ensembl.org/info/data/biomart/index.html), files in [Broccoli](https://github.com/rderelle/Broccoli) format or in [OrthoFinder](https://github.com/davidemms/OrthoFinder) format.
+Please find more details in examples below:

-A real example (Oyster-larvae vs Flatworm-larvae comparison, in [Broccoli](https://github.com/rderelle/Broccoli)) is provided in the [data folder](https://github.com/eparey/pesci/blob/main/data/orthologous_pairs_Procro-Cragig.txt).

 - **Example 1:** simple .csv or .tsv